-The good news is that coffee can count towards your daily water intake when consumed in moderation.
+When consumed in moderation, coffee actually can count towards your daily water intake.
+Though many believe caffeinated beverages can cause dehydration, studies show little evidence of caffeine dehydration.
 After all, a cup of coffee is made almost entirely of water filtered through tasty roasted coffee beans.
 In fact, other popular caffeinated drinks, like green tea and black tea, all count towards your daily fluid intake.

-However, coffee is also a mild diuretic because it contains caffeine.
-That means, like other caffeinated beverages, it increases your urine output.
-Thus, drinking excessive amounts of coffee may increase your risk for dehydration.
+Though coffee is made up mostly of water, it is also a mild diuretic because it contains caffeine, which means, like other caffeinated beverages, it increases your urine output.
+Frequent urination without replenishing your water intake can increase your risk for dehydration.

-Dehydration is a condition where water and electrolyte loss is greater than intake.
-It can cause a range of signs from extreme thirst to pounding headaches and dizziness.
+Dehydration is a condition in which water and electrolyte loss is greater than intake.
+It can cause a variety of symptoms from extreme thirst to painful headaches and uncomfortable dizziness.
 In severe cases, it can be deadly.

-The diuretic effect of coffee combined with other issues — like sweating and illnesses — can increase your risk of dehydration.
-For instance, when you sweat, your body excretes water and salts to the surface of your skin.
+Coffee’s diuretic effect combined with other issues, like sweating and illness, can increase the risk of dehydration.
+For example, when you sweat, your body excretes water and salts to the surface of your skin.
 There, it evaporates to create a cooling effect.
 If you don’t replace those lost fluids and electrolytes quickly, dehydration occurs.

 Illnesses like diarrhea and vomiting also cause rapid fluid loss, heightening the likelihood of dehydration.
 Other common causes of dehydration include certain medical conditions — such as diabetes, cystic fibrosis, and kidney disease — and medications like beta-blockers.